 The conference sessions were followed by an evening event.
 That was a concert of klezmer music, performed by Mr. Ronald Grun (clarinet) and Mrs. Maurizia Dalla Volta (flute), who came from Paris, and by Mrs. Hanna Palmon (piano), who came from Jerusalem.
 They were able to prepare seven musical pieces, using the Internet, Skype, and having few rehearsals in Lviv.
 The musicians' trip to Lviv was sponsored by The Jewish Galicia and Bukovina Association.
 The concert hall was kindly proposed by The Solomiya Krushelnytska Musical Memorial Museum.
-One musical piece, played by .here, may be watchedFirn di Mechitonem called horathe trio, the wedding horaright: Ronald Grun, Maurizia Dalla Volta, and Hanna Palmon performing the audience warmly greeted the musicians
+One musical piece, played by the trio, the wedding hora called Firn di Mechitonem, may be watched here.